yggdrasil-network/yggdrasil-go/src/config/SECURITY.md

 ## Migration Notes

 Existing code using this package should continue to work without changes.
 Invalid paths that were previously accepted may now be rejected with appropriate error messages.

+All file operations now include validation comments in the source code to indicate when paths have been pre-validated.

 ## Testing